gatsbyjs/gatsby/docs/docs/configuring-usage-with-plugin-options.md

 ## How to validate options

-A Gatsby plugin can define a [Joi](https://joi.dev) schema for their options using the `pluginOptionsSchema` API in `gatsby-node.js`.
+In order to make configuration easier for users, plugins can optionally define a [Joi](https://joi.dev) schema to enforce data types for each option using the [`pluginOptionsSchema` API](/docs/node-apis/#pluginOptionsSchema) in `gatsby-node.js`.
 Gatsby validates that the options users of the plugin pass to it match the schema.

 For example, here is what the schema for `gatsby-plugin-console-log` looks like: